Gianna1223/Gianna1223.github.io/index.md

 > Building a JS library using WebIDL and Emscripten

 - If you want to download the complete lab code and report, click git connection···

-This is a library lending sales statistics program, including library class and book class.
-Book class is used to store book information, and library class is used to store library management information.
-When a student borrows a book, the system will first judge whether there is this book and whether there is enough inventory of this book.
-If so, students need to pay the corresponding rent to terminate the contract, The program will count the total and average borrowing sales of the library.